-Since 2014, Immuneed AB has offered a unique, cost-effective, first-in-class extracorporeal whole blood loop assay.
+Since 2014, Immuneed has offered a unique, cost-effective, first-in-class extracorporeal whole blood loop assay.
 The assay measures drug-related rapid infusion reactions mediated by blood components, as well as drug biodistribution and mode-of-action studies.
 Our advanced characterization services are paired with our immunological know-how and expertise, enabling us to link pre-clinical data to clinical reality.

 The whole-blood loop assay is applicable during drug discovery and development – from screening of drug candidates to early clinical development – and is suitable for various drug candidates, including biosimilars, antibodies, peptides and viruses.
 The assay setup is designed together with you and your team to enhance data output.

 • Indicates in vivo human effects early in the candidate selection process